What is a backup storage device?

 Backup storage devices for enterprise use

-In an enterprise, backup storage is achieved through replication of data in multi-disk storage systems, such as RAID (redundant arrays of independent disks), or as part of a NAS (network-attached storage), SAN (storage area network) or tiered storage system.
-Enterprise backup storage often makes use of both disk and tape as storage media.
-Special software is used to manage backup as part of a storage system.
+In an enterprise, backup storage is achieved through replication of data in multidisk storage systems, such as redundant array of independent disks (RAID), or as part of a network-attached storage (NAS) or tiered storage system.
+Enterprise backup storage often uses both disk and tape as storage media.
+Special software is used to manage backups as part of a storage system.

 The same means and media used for backup storage are often used for archival storage.

 Remote backup appliances